 Every facilitator has a support representative and an entire team behind them.
 We have a service specialist, a parts specialist.
 We have people who are experts in every area.
 If the facilitator doesn’t know the answer to a question, there’s a team member or somebody at Spader that will have the answer.

 How do client relationships factor into big picture success?

 We get really close with a lot of our clients and we see them go from struggling to being successful, to thriving.
 It’s so fun to be a part of that and watch them grow and take that journey with them.
 With Spader, the employees truly care about our clients’ success.
 It’s not just a job for a lot of us.
 We want to help them be successful, and we’re very excited to see them grow and take the things they learn to implement them in their business.

 A lot of times we’re working with some second-, third-generation clients and they’re in the process of transitioning from mom and dad running the business.
 A lot of times, being part of that younger generation and being more in-tune with some of the things that we have in common provides that relatability and somebody that they can bounce stuff off of that’s almost like a peer to them.

 I worked in a dealership for 10 years, but I never really had to make a ton of life-impacting business decisions.
-I look at my coworkers who have all been successful at owning and running and managing all kinds of businesses, and they’ve had to make these decisions.
+I look at my co-workers who have been successful at owning and running and managing all kinds of businesses, and they’ve had to make these decisions.
 It’s nice to know that even though I don’t have that direct experience, I have access to people who do.
-Even if I haven’t personally gone through it, I’m going to know somebody who has, and I can help them by being a resource and getting them the information they need.
+Even if I haven’t personally gone through it, I’m going to know somebody who has, and I can help by being a resource and getting the information our clients need.